Georgekemk/Educopter/testing/README.md

 | The CS pin isn't connected (common when porting your own board) | Make sure to redesign the PCB with the CS pin connected to CS0 or CS1 of the Pi |
 | Component is faulty | Replace the device or test with a known working module to confirm whether the sensor is damaged. |

+## 3. UART device tests ##

+## a.
+RC Receiver ##

+The RC receiver transmits using SBUS protocol which is inverted by the EDUCOPTER board.
+The inversion can be tested using an oscilloscope and connecting both contacts with the input and output of the inversion circuit.
+The results should show a waveform like in the image below: